 Additionally, they are not the best choice if you have a concrete surface with numerous hairline cracks and/or surface irregularities either.
 Though thicker than their epoxy paint counter parts, they still are not thick enough to fill in such surfaces.
 A high solids or 100% solids epoxy is a superior candidate since they are better at self-leveling with a dry film thickness of 9-10 mils and higher.

 Lastly, some single-part polyureas are packaged in clear only and require that you mix in a pigment pack for the color you choose.
-This is not the same as mixing 2 components together, however.
+However, this is not the same as mixing 2 components together.
 You just pour in the pigment pack and mix with a paint stick.
 This does not activate the coating, nor does it mean you have to start immediately applying it after you mix in the color packs.

 Where to purchase polyurea garage floor coating kits

 One of the best advantages to purchasing a single-part polyurea is that they are currently only available from vendors who specialize in concrete coatings.
-These are the same companies that professional installers buy product from.
+These are the same companies that professional installers buy their coating products from.

 Unlike home improvement centers, these vendors are experienced in garage floor coating application and are extremely knowledgeable.
 They want you to be successful with your project.
 Customer service is excellent in most cases and they can answer any questions that you have about product and application.

-They are also very good at making sure you understand what you are purchasing and if the product you are interested in is the best choice for you or not.
+They are also very good at making sure you understand what you are purchasing.
+They will tell you if the product you are interested in is the best choice for you or not.
 We highly recommend contacting these vendors with any questions you may have before making a purchase.

 These vendors are not national brand companies with brick and mortar stores that you can walk into.
 Product is ordered online via their websites and then shipped directly to you.
 Most of these companies ship for free as well.
 Though the product doesn’t come in a neatly packaged box with nice artwork and graphics, they can provide everything you need in true kit form for a successful application.